wpmetabox/docsv2/docs/extensions/mb-blocks.md

 Sets the storage for the block fields.
 Default, it's `attributes`, which means saving block fields in the attributes.

 If you want to save the block fields into custom fields, set it to `post_meta`.
-Saving block fields in the custom fields make the block acts as a wrapper of custom fields.
+Saving block fields in the custom fields makes the block act as a wrapper of custom fields.
 In this case, to prevent bugs, you *should* set `multiple` to `false` to prevent inserting the same block multiple times (see `supports` parameter above).

 If you want to save the block fields into custom tables, you need to activate the [MB Custom Table](/extensions/mb-custom-table/) extension first.
 Then set `storage_type` and `table` as follows: